Michael Peel

 Michael Peel is a British journalist.
 He has written for various publications including Granta, New Republic, New Statesman and London Review of Books.
-He is currently Europe correspondent of the Financial Times.
+He is currently science editor of the Financial Times.

-Biography
+Early life

+Peel grew up in Torquay, Devon, where he lived for about seven years, from the late 1970s to the mid-1980s.
+His mother was head teacher at the primary school which he attended there.

+Career

 Educated at Trinity College, Oxford, where he studied chemistry, Peel joined the Financial Times in 1996.
 From 2002-2005, Peel was the West Africa correspondent for the Financial Times, based in Lagos, Nigeria.
 From March 2005 until 2006, Peel was an Associate Fellow of Chatham House, and a freelance journalist.
 He was appointed legal correspondent of the Financial Times in 2006, and has been middle east correspondent for the newspaper since January 2011.

 Michael Peel's first book, A Swamp Full of Dollars (2009) was shortlisted for the Guardian First Book Award 2009.